AIStorageDepot

 Which move, when

-Prompt → slash command + brain-dump (or fill fields in-app) · Skill → ask for it by name, or press its pulled command · Rule → download into the repo (or let MCP apply it) · Doc → tell the agent to read it · Config → download into place.
+Prompt → mark it /, then slash command + brain-dump (or fill fields in-app) · Skill → ask for it by name, or mark it / and type it · Rule → download into the repo (or ask the agent to pull it in over MCP) · Doc → tell the agent to read it · Template → reference it from a prompt or skill with @aisd:<name> — the AI shapes its output to match · Config → download into place · File → download — it lands with its real name & extension.

 And everything, of every type, can be copied, downloaded as a real file, shared with a link, or published to your team.